musoto96/nodejs-s3cp/README.md

 The script will copy an entire bucket contents to another bucket.
 &nbsp;

-If you want to use the `Dockerfile` copy your .aws to the repository directory or the build command will fail.
+If you want to use the `Dockerfile` copy your .aws to the repository directory.

 &nbsp;